pk-public/sample-app/readme.md

 - backend
 - model
-- frontend

 #Backend Module
-This module, build on top of spring-boot-web, is the server-side application, responsible for exposing data via REST API.
+This module, build on top of spring-boot-web, is the RESTfull server-side application, responsible for exposing data via REST API.

-Building this module, launches postgres docker image (testcontainer), which is then migrated and used for jooq code generator.
+Building this module, launches postgres docker image (testcontainer), which is then migrated (flyway) and used for code generation (jooq)

-Also, running tests on this module starts testcontainer postgres db
+Also, running tests on this module starts testcontainer postgres db, so that database does not need to be provided

 The build process is as follows:
 1. port-allocator-maven-plugin allocates random port for build-time postgres instnace